hetu-project/chronos/demos/tee_vlc/README.md

 ## Prepare environment

-Now, this repository use the aws nitro enclave as its trust execution environment.
+Now, this repository uses the aws nitro enclave as its trust execution environment.

 So, please create a cloud virtual instance and notice choose the `Amazon-2023 linux` as base image.
 Because this base operator system is more friendly for using of the aws nitro enclave.